rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 ### Discovery of the feature itself

-In some cases (where a trait implementations cannot be found at all), tools can suggest creating a scoped implementation, unless adding it in that place would capture it in a type parameter of an item visible outside the current crate.
+In some cases (where a trait implementations cannot be found at all), tools can suggest creating a scoped implementation, unless adding it in that place would capture it as part of the *implementation environment* of a type parameter specified in an item definition visible outside the current crate.

 That said, it would be great if rust-analyzer could detect and suggest/enable feature-gated global implementations to some extent, with higher priority than creating a new scoped implementation.